ceramicnetwork/docs/docs/run/nodes/nodes.md

-# **Launching Ceramic in the cloud**
+# **Running Ceramic in production**

 ---

-This guide provides complete instructions and various tools for launching a well-connected Ceramic node in the cloud.
+This guide provides complete instructions and various tools for launching a well-connected, production-ready Ceramic node.

-## **Who should run Ceramic in the cloud?**
+## **Who should run a Ceramic node?**

 ---

-At this time, any application that wishes to deploy to `mainnet` needs to run their own node.
+At this time, any application that wishes to deploy to `mainnet` needs to run their own production-ready node.
 Additionally, developers building on `testnet-clay` may wish to run their own node so they don't need to rely on [community-hosted nodes](https://developers.ceramic.network/run/nodes/community-nodes/) which may be unstable and/or wipe data from time to time.

 ## **Things to know**